agvxov/dictate/README.md

 Yes, `dictate()` is generic and variadic.
 You can pass in as many arguments as you wish and with the types you wish, without requiring a format string.
-Unless of course you *want* a format string, in which case `dictatef()`
+Unless, of course, you *want* a format string, in which case `dictatef()`
--behaving like `printf()`, but with the rest of the dictate features- has you covered.
+-behaving like `printf()`, but with the rest of the Dictate features- has you covered.
 This is accomplished with a combination of C11's `_Generic` and macros.